evolvingstuff/vdw2/content/posts/magnesium-prevents-cardiovascular-events-meta-analysis.md

 * The more vitamin D you get, the better your health.

-* The more Magnesium you get, the better your health.- by the way, Magnesium is the most important <a href="/posts/cofactor-for-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1270">cofactor for vitamin D</a>
+* The more Magnesium you get, the better your health.- by the way, Magnesium is the most important [cofactor for vitamin D](/tags/cofactor-for-vitamin-d.html)

 * Pico Magnesium does not cause intestinal difficulties (only one Pico study that I am aware of)